Official Plan Review & Update

 opportunity to learn about and comment on this new Plan.
 This was an

-informal gathering to give members of the public an opportunity to review the
+informal gathering to give members of the public an opportunity to review Draft 1 of the Official Plan and to ask questions.

 the Public Comment Form, please click on the link below: